nathanreyes/v-calendar/docs/guide/datepicker.md

   <guide-datepicker-multiple />
 </ClientOnly>

 When used as a popover (`is-inline === false`), the user may enter dates in the input element as a list of comma separated date values.
-Each date is parsed with the built-in date parser using the specified `input` format(s).
+Each date is parsed with the built-in date parser using the specified `input` mask(s).
 If the user clears out the input text, the value is set to `null`.
 [Read this to learn how to configure the input element.](#customize-input-element)

 ### Date Range